 We do our best to be a green family all year round, to teach our children about the environment and how to help save the planet.
 It’s something we feel very strongly about!
 If you’re looking for ideas on how to teach your kids about helping the environment and become a more eco-friendly family, read on.
 These simple tips can help encourage kids to care for the planet and be more conscious of how their daily habits can make positive change.
 The future, after all, is in their hands.

 10 tips for families on how to save the planet

 1. Avoid food waste

 Go green and help teach your kids the importance of finishing their meals to avoid food waste.
 Not only will it prevent contributing to landfills, but it’ll stop you as parents from scoffing their leftovers (you know it’s true!).
-Do your bit to save the planet as well by planning your meals for the week so you only buy what you need, and getting creative with leftovers.
+Do your bit to save the planet as well by planning your meals for the week so you only buy what you need and can get creative with leftovers.
 We’ve got some great storage hacks as well so you can extend the life of your groceries and quit wasting your greens.

 2. Use reusable bottles

 An absolute must when there are many cute offerings on the market!
 Earth Day was a great time to get our kids drinking from reusable water bottles when out and about.
 It’s now a firm habit!
 Teach good water-saving habits by watching your water usage around the house, too.